Suffering From a 9-11 Related Illness?

 First, we defeated the City’s attempt to dismiss the cases, both at the trial court level and on appeal.
 Second, we retained leading experts, including one who began collecting and studying World Trade Center dust on September 11th, to prove the cause of our clients’ injuries.
 We also investigated the City’s program to provide responders with respiratory protection, questioning dozens of officials under oath and securing documents to establish our case.

-In 2010, as the trial date approached, serving as co-liaison counsel for the injured workers, we helped secure a $700 Million settlement with the attorneys for the defendants.
+In 2010, as the trial date approached, serving as co-liaison counsel for the injured workers, we helped secure a $700 Million settlement with the lawyers for the defendants.

 Our 9/11 WTC work continues.
-With the passage of the James Zadroga Act, a reopened Victim Compensation Fund (VCF) began accepting claims for compensation in early November 2011.
-We currently represent over 1,800 claimants seeking compensation from the VCF.
-To date we have recovered over $470 Million for 920 of those clients.
+With the passage of the James Zadroga Act in January 2011, the Victim Compensation Fund reopened and began accepting claims for compensation in November 2011.
+The first awards were issued in January 2013, and, to date, SPBMC has recovered over $600 Million for its clients, including the largest single award of $4.133 Million.